aws/aws-cdk/packages/@aws-cdk/aws-events/README.md

   Service](https://docs.aws.amazon.com/eventbridge/latest/userguide/event-types.html).
 * __Targets__: A target processes events.
-Targets can include Amazon EC2 instances, AWS Lambda functions, Kinesis streams, Amazon ECS tasks, Step Functions state machines, Amazon SNS topics, Amazon SQS queues, and built-in targets.
+Targets can include Amazon EC2 instances, AWS Lambda functions, Kinesis streams, Amazon ECS tasks, Step Functions state machines, Amazon SNS topics, Amazon SQS queues, Amazon CloudWatch LogGroups, and built-in targets.
 A target receives events in JSON format.
 * __Rules__: A rule matches incoming events and routes them to targets for processing.
 A single rule can route to multiple targets, all of which are